AlexBHarley/deepstream.io-website/src/tutorials/integrations/db-rethinkdb/readme.md

 Not really.
 We’ve used RethinkDB extensively within internal architectures and can very much recommend it.
 As database lifecycles go, it’s still very young and unestablished, but seeing increasing adoption.
 At the moment, the realtime querying capabilities aren’t compatible with all query types (e.g. aggregate queries like averages etc. aren’t supported), sharding is limited to 64 nodes and load balancing / shard accessing can require connection redirects.

 #### What about Horizon.io?
-RethinkDB offers a NodeJS module called [horizon](https://horizon.io/).
+RethinkDB offers a Node.js module called [horizon](https://horizon.io/).
 If you’re looking to access RethinkDB’s querying capabilities via ReQL directly from the browser, this will be a better choice.
 Deepstream in comparison is a full, data-base agnostic realtime server.
 It provides higher level structures like data-sync, pub/sub and request/response, making it more flexible.
 Deepstream is horizontally scalable via clustering and is highly tuned for performance and speed, using an intermediate caching layer for faster data-access.

 #### How to use RethinkDB with deepstream.io